Hulvdan/hulvdan.github.io/README.md

 ![To Be Described](docs/assets/tbd4-4.gif)
 ![To Be Described](docs/assets/tbd4-6.gif)

+A WIP project featuring several, written by myself, pathfinding algorithms with invalidation upon changes in the map.
+These algorithms include calculating shortest distances, paths on the map, paths in graph segments, centers of these segments, etc.

-This is an untitled WIP project inspired by [The Settlers](https://en.wikipedia.org/wiki/The_Settlers) and [Soko Loco Deluxe](https://store.steampowered.com/app/1003730/Soko_Loco_Deluxe/) featuring funny graph programming problems.
+It is inspired by [The Settlers](https://en.wikipedia.org/wiki/The_Settlers) and [Soko Loco Deluxe](https://store.steampowered.com/app/1003730/Soko_Loco_Deluxe/).

 ### The Clocktower Letter – [itch.io](https://hulvdan.itch.io/the-clockwork-letter)